He was previously the representative for Wisconsin’s 9th congressional district as a Republican from 1979 to 2002.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sensenbrenner is shown as a purple triangle. (analysis methodology)
+Sensenbrenner is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 James Sensenbrenner Jr. sits on the following committees:

 - Member, Subcommittee on Africa, Global Health, Global Human Rights, and International Organizations

 - Member, Subcommittee on Europe, Eurasia, Energy, and the Environment

 Sensenbrenner was the primary sponsor of 43 bills that were enacted.
 The most recent include: